 WACS is not currently compatible with the SELinux enhanced security system - this needs to be reduced to either permissive or switched off entirely (disabled) for WACS to work.
 This will affect Fedora and other RedHat-based distributions.
-It is our intention to resolve this issue by the 0.9.x release series of WACS.
+It was our intention to resolve this issue in the 0.9.x release series of WACS but it now looks likely that we will not be able to fully address this until the 1.0.x release series.